 The Psychology of Cross-Dressing

-Cross-dressing (and here we refer particularly to men dressing up as women) could hardly have a worse reputation.
-The concept of a man taking pleasure in putting on a pair of stockings seems laughable, pitiful – and plain sinister.
-We assume a marriage would almost certainly break up the day a wife found her husband in her underwear; and that a manager would lose all authority if his colleagues knew about his enthusiasm for mascara and lipstick.
-Cross-dressing seems like an admission of failure.
+Cross-dressing (and here we refer particularly to men dressing up as women) has tended to have a bad reputation.
+The idea of a man taking pleasure in putting on a pair of stockings has traditionally been seen as laughable, pitiful – and plain sinister.
+It was usually assumed that a marriage would almost certainly break up the day a wife found her husband in her underwear; and that a manager would lose all authority if his colleagues knew about his enthusiasm for mascara and lipstick.
+From this perspective, cross-dressing seems like an admission of failure.
 Instead of living up to an ideal of strength, ruggedness and sheer ‘normality’, a man keen to slip on a dress is taken to be a deviant of a particularly alarming sort.